 Thanksgiving was the holiday I looked forward to the most.
 It was a tradition for me to spend it with my grandparents every year.
-January 11th 2020 my best friend died.
+On January 11th, 2020, my best friend died.
 My grandmother was the best part of Thanksgiving for me.
-I enjoyed spending time with her every opportunity I had.
-I loved our conversations and she made some of the best food ever.
+I enjoyed spending time with her with every opportunity I had.
+I loved our conversations, and she made some of the best food ever.
 I absolutely LOATHE cancer with every fiber of my being.
-This year has been the absolute worst year in my life.
-Filled with grief, depression, anxiety, panic attacks, drug use and tears almost every single day.
-While suicide is never an option for me; the notion lingers in my psyche like a disease that keeps returning.
-I have never felt so much pain in all of my life.
+This year has been the absolute worst year in my life, filled with grief, depression, anxiety, panic attacks, drug use, and tears almost every single day.
+While suicide is never an option for me, the notion lingers in my psyche like a disease that keeps returning.
+I have never felt so much pain in my life.
 No matter what I was going through, my grandmother was always there as a source of support.
-Not only that, but she was the most godly woman I knew.
-Some days are better than others dealing with the constant pain; but Thanksgiving was especially hard.
+Not only that, but she was the godliest woman I knew.
+Some days are better than others dealing with the constant pain, but Thanksgiving was tough.
 I literally felt surrounded by darkness.
-As I cried out to God, I screamed at the top of my lungs in so much pain.
+As I cried out to God, I screamed in so much pain at the top of my lungs.
 I wanted to cause harm to myself.
 I asked God why?
 Why?
 Why?
 Why?

 I don't feel as though I received an answer.
 I feel alone a lot.
-I know God is there, but because I can't see Him it makes it hard for me.
-My grandma was someone who always told me to trust in the Lord and I know that if I want to make heaven my home, I have absolutely no choice.
-I just have to be thankful that I still have another chance in spite of my mistakes.
+I know God is there, but it makes it hard for me because I can't see Him.
+My grandma was someone who always told me to trust in the Lord, and I know that if I wanted to make heaven my home, I had absolutely no choice.
+I just have to be thankful that I still have another chance despite my mistakes.
 God continues to renew His grace and mercy for me daily.
 I don't want my life to be in vain.
 So I have to keep going because it is my desire to dwell with the Lord forever.
 Just like my Grannies.